 Each time we saw the neurologist, I left feeling like she played down the severity of the situation.
 One time she informed us that she’d had another patient have a seizure lasting hours who had come out of it “just fine”.
 I think she was trying to reassure us but in reality it did the very opposite.
 She also seemed unconvinced by the many brief seizures we were observing, sometimes scores of myotonic jerks during the course of the day.
 We were told they were developmentally normal even though they only started happening after the first seizure.
 I happened across a genetic epilepsy panel that Cleo was eligible for (thanks to a helpful parent in a FB group for parents of children with epilepsy).
 When I asked about it, however, the neurologist was dismissive and said “cases like Cleo’s are almost never genetic”.
 The prolonged nature of the seizures, however, were unusual (most seizures are well under 5 minutes long), her seizures seemed to be mixed in type, which again is less common, and her fussiness and sleeplessness were striking (epilepsy meds usually cause increased sleepiness not the opposite).
 My thought was, what harm could it do to at least run the panel?
 After asking several times, begging even, she finally agreed.
 3 months of seizures had passed by the time the test was ordered.
 In the interim, we had pushed for a second opinion but the waiting time was months so we were in a stalemate with the current neurologist.
 The results identified 2 variants involving the antiquitin gene, both associated with PDE.
 I immediately looked it up.
 “PDE is often characterized by prolonged seizures with associated fussiness”.
 I knew we very likely had our answer even though it was an atypical presentation given the late seizure onset.
 I felt a sense of relief and hope.
 Diagnostic limbo is a very hard place to be, especially when your gut is telling you that something is very wrong.
 A urine test was ordered for alpha-AASA (we were not informed how to store the urine, i.e. to freeze it immediately, so it’s a small miracle that the sample even gave a positive result) to confirm the suspected diagnosis.
 As soon as pyridoxine was started, the seizures thankfully stopped (including the many brief episodes we’d observed that had been categorically dismissed by her medical team) and our beautiful, happy girl re-emerged from the fog.
 The first 24 hours on pyridoxine, however, were not smooth.
 Cleo became extremely disoriented as if intoxicated, could barely hold her head up, vomited repeatedly, and then sank into a deep sleep for 15 hours that was difficult to rouse her from (I did not sleep that night and called the neurology team who advised us to monitor her at home rather than bringing her in).
 At the time, we assumed it was unrelated as pyridoxine is just a benign vitamin (B6) and she’d recently started another anti-epileptic drug (AED) but I later read that starting this medication can cause transient cerebral suppression in infants with PDE and should be undertaken in an ICU setting.
 In retrospect, I wish she had been hospitalized and monitored for her safety but one of the pitfalls of a rare disorder is that often the medical team knows so little that they are not equipped to give adequate guidance.
 We initially had to figure out what dose of B6 to give our daughter based on the medical literature, for example.
 Fortunately, we’re now with a team in the neighboring state that is far more knowledgeable about PDE and corresponds closely with the research team in Colorado.

 We have successfully weaned Cleo off of the AEDs and she has not had another seizure since starting treatment.
 Once we were under the care of a metabolic geneticist, Cleo began arginine therapy, a strict low protein diet and medical formula.
 She was feeding orally by this point but refused the formula despite trying all the tricks so we had to feed her it via her g-tube.
 As soon as we did so, however, her appetite dwindled and after 3 weeks she’d lost nearly 10% of her body weight.
-This obviously wasn’t sustainable so we made the decision to stop the medical formal and to moderately restrict her protein (18g protein / day).
+This obviously wasn’t sustainable so we made the decision to stop the medical formula and to moderately restrict her protein (18g protein / day).
 Switching a 14 months old to a completely different diet was tough and a steep learning curve.
 We had to educate ourselves on protein content overnight and with little support.
 The local team provided very few resources unfortunately (we are now lucky to have a team with a far more educational and hands-on approach and it has made a world of difference to us as a family).
 Cleo is growing beautifully and taking all solids and liquids by mouth.
 She was finally ready to have her g-tube removed when she was 2.5.
 It was a big decision as it was such a convenient way of delivering her daily meds and a means of getting nutrition into her in times of illness, and there have been times where we have had to go to the ER to get IV meds and fluids where had we kept the tube, we might have been able to manage the illness at home.

 While Cleo was delayed as an infant, early intervention, speech and physical therapy in the early years have helped bring her back on track, and as a preschooler she’s meeting all of her developmental milestones, thriving in school and no longer receives any therapies.
 We did have her attend a Montessori school last year where independence and self-direction were highly encouraged, and in that setting she did run into some difficulties with remembering the various steps she needed to take.
 This would result in freezing episodes where she would stand motionless for a minute or two at a time before someone intervened to help her.
 In her current school, however, she’s had no such issues and her teachers have told us they’d never guess what she’d been through previously.